Sun Safety Beyond Sunscreen: Protecting Your Eyes and Skin from Florida's Year-Round UV

 Because of the humidity, sweat, and water activity, application and re-application are vital.

-- Broad-Spectrum SPF 30+ Daily: Apply a broad-spectrum (UVA/UVB) sunscreen with an SPF of at least 30 every single day, even if you are only going for a short drive (UV rays penetrate car windows).
+- Broad-Spectrum SPF 30+ Daily: Apply a broad-spectrum (UVA/UVB) sunscreen with an SPF of at least 30 every single day, even if you are only going for a short drive (UVA rays penetrate car windows).

 - Reapply, Reapply, Reapply: Reapply every two hours, or immediately after swimming or heavy sweating.
 Most people wait too long to reapply, especially when cycling the Pinellas Trail or sitting by the water.